 I think this is a great thing for the City of Beaverton and I applaud Mayor Doyle and his staff for out of the box thinking over the past year that really is making the City of Beaverton a great place to live.

-If you are looking to sell in Beaverton, OR and you want to
+If you are looking to sell in Beaverton, Oregon and you want to

 find out the value of your home, click here

-BELOW YOU WILL FIND ALL THE HOMES AND CONDOS
+BELOW YOU WILL FIND ALL THE HOMES FOR SALE IN